naturally occurring consequences

 Naturally occurring consequences

 Another choice is to allow for naturally occurring consequences.
-I know this sounds very much the same, but it is different.
+I know this sounds very similar, but it is different.
 And here’s why.

-Allowing for naturally occurring consequences comes from a place of compassion and love.
-Planned for ahead of time, is not emotionally driven or confrontational.
+Allowing for naturally occurring consequences stems from compassion and love.
+It is planned in advance and not emotionally driven or confrontational.
 It is not a punishment.

-Calmly get out of the way and let the world teach your child.
-Those teaching moments can increase their desire to do something and decrease their undesirable behavior.
+Calmly step back and let the world teach your child.
+Those teaching moments can increase their motivation to act and reduce undesirable behavior.

-The lesson is: with actions, there are consequences.
+The lesson is: actions have consequences.
 When you allow your child to experience those consequences, they learn a powerful lesson about life.

 Their life experience is something that they will remember much more deeply and profoundly.
 A few life lessons where the negative outweighs the positive could be the beginning of change.